bunk3r/11x256.github.io/_posts/2017-05-05-welcome-to-jekyll.markdown

 ![]({{site.url}}/images/1/1.PNG)

-Now, we will use frida to change this result and these are the steps that we should follow:
+Now, we will use frida to change this result and these are the steps that we will follow:

 1. start frida server
 2. install the APK